LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/08_the_sprite_class/index.md

 | ![Figure 8-1: The slime and bat sprites being rendered in the upper-left corner of the game window](./images/slime-and-bat-rendered.png) |
 |:----------------------------------------------------------------------------------------------------------------------------------------:|
 |                   **Figure 8-1: The slime and bat sprites being rendered in the upper-left corner of the game window**                   |

+> [!NOTE]
+> Notice how even though we increased the scale of both sprites, the bat sprite is still only 10px to the right of the bat.
+This is because the `Width` property we created for the `Sprite` class takes into account the scale factor of the sprite as well.

 Try adjusting the various properties available for the slime and the bat sprites to see how they affect the rendering.